Gabri432/angular-personal-website/docs/assets/blog-content/education/what-is-the-best-renewable-energy.md

 Another aspect to consider is the average amount of <strong>Solar exposition</strong>.
 Some areas on Earth receive more sunlight than others.<br />
 This becomes more clear to understand if we compare countries alongside the equator compared to those closer to the <strong>Artic Circle</strong>.<br /> For those of the last group there can be periods of several months without sunlight.
 This means that on this period it is impossible to collect solar energy.
 <br />
-Solar panels also are <strong>not immune to wheater conditions</strong>, like hail, snow, lighting strikes, and rapid temperature changes, that can effect the integrity and so the efficiency of them.
+Solar panels also are <strong>not immune to weather conditions</strong>, like hail, snow, lighting strikes, and rapid temperature changes, that can effect the integrity and so the efficiency of them.
 <br />
 To produce a lot solar energy, there is the need to build a lot of solar panels, which results in a high land-use, that may be not ideal for areas that don't offer much free room.
 <br />